 City of Lubbock Junior Ambassador Goodwill Program

 The City of Lubbock's relationship with Musashino City, Japan began in 1986 when the two cities were paired as "sister cities" in an effort to promote international exchange programs involving youth.
-The two cities have taken turns sending groups of students around the globe to serve as representatives for their respective communities, and have thus established a close and mutually beneficial friendship with the people of Musashino City.
+The two cities have taken turns sending groups of students around the globe to serve as representatives for their respective communities, and have thus established a close and mutually beneficial friendship.
 Students selected to serve as Lubbock Junior Ambassadors will spend one week in Japan and are required to spend the weekend (with their roommate) at the home of a local Musashino City family.

 How to Become a Lubbock Junior Ambassador

-- Complete the 2014 Jr. Ambassador Application.
-Follow the application directions for submitting the application form, essay, and three letters of reference to the Jr. Ambassador Program Coordinator by January 31, 2014.
+- Complete the Junior Ambassador Program Application.
+Follow the application directions for submitting the application form, essay, and reference letters to the Jr. Ambassador Program Coordinator.

 - Attend an interview with a panel of City of Lubbock employees.
 Interviews consist of 10-15 questions regarding each student's interest and understanding of the program, academic and extra-curricular activities, personal strengths, and ability to fulfill the Junior Ambassador responsibilities (listed below).
 You will be assigned an interview time when you submit your application.
 After all applicants are interviewed, 16 students will be selected; all applicants will be notified of their selection status by mail.